Doctor of Philosophy (PhD) Program

 Graduate Teaching Course (DR 9920)

 Candidates for the Doctor of Philosophy degree must complete for credit the course designated Graduate Teaching (DR 9920) which is designed to aid students in their proficiency in teaching.
 Equivalent work from another recognized institution may be accepted in fulfillment of this requirement at the discretion of the doctoral programs committee.
 A prospective PhD student who is a Master of Divinity (in biblical counseling, Christian ministries, missiology, and intercultural studies, or pastoral ministry); last year MDiv students may be allowed, with permission from the doctoral programs committee, to enroll in this course.

 Research Methodology (DR 9921)

 Candidates for the Doctor of Philosophy in Education degree must complete for credit the course designated Graduate Research Methodology (DR 9921) which is designed to aid students in their proficiency in social science methodology.
 Equivalent work from another recognized institution may be accepted in fulfillment of this requirement at the discretion of the doctoral programs committee.
 A prospective PhD student who is a last-year MDiv student may be allowed, with permission from the doctoral programs committee, to enroll in this course.
 This course may be used as a substitute for one classical or modern language requirement.

 Students from an international seminary offering the Master of Divinity or its equivalent may be admitted to the Doctor of Philosophy program on the same basis as students from national seminaries if they meet all requirements and pass the qualifying examinations.
-Refer to Admission Procedures for International Students in this catalog.
+Refer to Admission Procedures for International Students in the Catalog.

 The Procedure for Admission to the Doctor of Philosophy Program